-Over the past six months, we have included a popular monthly series listing the top ten most important world news stories of each month of 2013.?
+Over the past six months, we have included a popular monthly series listing the top ten most important world news stories of each month of 2013.
 As the year has reached its half-way mark, it is perhaps worthwhile to consider what among the sixty most significant news stories covered in this series still merit consideration among the top events thus far of 2013.

-10.?
-Wrestling, one of the oldest sports in the world, has been announced as no longer being part of the Olympics starting in 2020, while the video game with the longest continuous running DLC release also announces a stop to future production by April 2013.
+10. Wrestling, one of the oldest sports in the world, has been announced as no longer being part of the Olympics starting in 2020, while the video game with the longest continuous running DLC release also announces a stop to future production by April 2013.

-As someone who wrestled in junior high and high school, this news is especially disappointing.?
-As my brother and I competed, I looked forward to watching wrestling at the Olympics and remember well watching Alexander Karelin?s storied matches against Matt Ghaffari and Rulon Gardner.?
-Names like Dan Gable and Kurt Angle, not to mention such women as Sara McMann, are well known for their accomplishments as Olympians.?
-Wrestling is a major world sport that remains relevant to everyone from professional wrestlers to mixed-martial artists.?
-Not surprising such competitors around the world have expressed their shock at this news.?
+As someone who wrestled in junior high and high school, this news is especially disappointing.
+As my brother and I competed, I looked forward to watching wrestling at the Olympics and remember well watching Alexander Karelin’s storied matches against Matt Ghaffari and Rulon Gardner.
+Names like Dan Gable and Kurt Angle, not to mention such women as Sara McMann, are well known for their accomplishments as Olympians.
+Wrestling is a major world sport that remains relevant to everyone from professional wrestlers to mixed-martial artists.
+Not surprising such competitors around the world have expressed their shock at this news.
 For such a tradition going back over a hundred years in the modern Olympics and as the name Greco-Roman wrestling suggests, its origins goes back even further to ancient times, to potentially come to an end is just mind-blowing.

-February also marked the end of a different kind of era: the downfall of the band simulator video game.?
-A short while back the Guitar Hero franchise that became notable enough to have a whole episode spoof it on South Park had its line of video games stop production.?
-Now, in February 2013, the makers of Rock Band also announced that not only are they not working on any further games in the series, they are also halting production of new downloadable songs starting in April 2013.?
-What makes this announcement historic is that they have released downloadable songs for 275 straight weeks over the past five years.?
-No other console video game has enjoyed such a steady stream of downloadable content ever.?
+February also marked the end of a different kind of era: the downfall of the band simulator video game.
+A short while back the Guitar Hero franchise that became notable enough to have a whole episode spoof it on South Park had its line of video games stop production.
+Now, in February 2013, the makers of Rock Band also announced that not only are they not working on any further games in the series, they are also halting production of new downloadable songs starting in April 2013.
+What makes this announcement historic is that they have released downloadable songs for 275 straight weeks over the past five years.
+No other console video game has enjoyed such a steady stream of downloadable content ever.
 After so many years of enjoyment playing these music games, it is a bit sad to see their production coming to an end, not to mention how their discontinuation affects the jobs of the game makers.

-I encourage readers to write to the heads of the Olympics demanding that wrestling not be eliminated and for music video game enthusiasts to keep buying what is left of the Guitar Hero and Rock Band DLC to convince their studios that producing more is indeed still profitable.?
+I encourage readers to write to the heads of the Olympics demanding that wrestling not be eliminated and for music video game enthusiasts to keep buying what is left of the Guitar Hero and Rock Band DLC to convince their studios that producing more is indeed still profitable.
 We can make a difference here so that two great eras in sports and video game history do not have to come to a conclusion!

 9. Three newly found planets are the best candidates so far for habitable worlds

-NASA’s Kepler satellite, which is keeping an eye on more than 150,000 stars in hopes of identifying Earth-like planets, found the trio. ?Earth is looking less and less like a special place and more like there’s Earth-like things everywhere,? said Kepler scientist Tom Barclay.
+NASA’s Kepler satellite, which is keeping an eye on more than 150,000 stars in hopes of identifying Earth-like planets, found the trio.
+“Earth is looking less and less like a special place and more like there’s Earth-like things everywhere,” said Kepler scientist Tom Barclay.
 Two of the planets, described in the journal Science, are 1,200 light-years away; the other is 2,700 light-years away.
 A light-year, the distance that light travels in a vacuum in one year, is nearly 6 trillion miles.

 8. Iran’s state news agency announced that the Iranian Space Agency successfully sent a monkey into space aboard the Pishgam rocket.

 Yes, the monkey reportedly came back okay.
 What makes this development worth knowing is simply that someone capable of launching a rocket into space can arguably send rockets against other countries.
 Iran of course is not exactly a friend of the nearby country Israel nor of American forces in Afghanistan.
 As such, as they continue to develop rocket technology, both Israelis and Americans alike are become increasingly concerned with what they might do with their rockets.
 2012 was a year filled with talks of possible Israeli or even American strikes on suspected nuclear sites in Iran.
 Advances in Iranian technology could further encourage such preemptive strikes or conversely could mean that in an Iranian attack against Israeli or American forces the Iranians may have the means to do an unfortunate amount of damage.
-If we are lucky, it could just represent another advancement in humanity?s efforts to explore space, but we should not be so optimistic as to be na?ve.
+If we are lucky, it could just represent another advancement in humanity’s efforts to explore space, but we should not be so optimistic as to be naïve.
 For more information on this important story, please see source.

-Another major news story out of Iran came when Iranian centrist candidate Hassan Rouhani won the Islamic republic?s presidential election, state media announced Saturday, 15 June 2013.?
-Rouhani will succeed two-term President Mahmoud Ahmadinejad as one of the country’s most visible figures, at a time when it is dealing with painful economic sanctions tied to international concern about its nuclear program, but he will not be Iran’s most powerful man.?
+Another major news story out of Iran came when Iranian centrist candidate Hassan Rouhani won the Islamic republic’s presidential election, state media announced Saturday, 15 June 2013.
+Rouhani will succeed two-term President Mahmoud Ahmadinejad as one of the country’s most visible figures, at a time when it is dealing with painful economic sanctions tied to international concern about its nuclear program, but he will not be Iran’s most powerful man.
 That distinction belongs to Ayatollah Ali Khamenei, who has been Iran’s supreme leader since 1989.

 7. South Korean media reports claimed that North Korea had been placed under martial law with another nuclear test considered imminent.